Children are emotional

 Beauty isn’t as important to boys as it is too girls.
 Even boys who like fashion would typically prefer looking strong over looking good, so I use a tree to represent each of the male clothing personalities.

 Boys who are the Dramatic style are also fearless and fun.
-The “Exotic Attraction” is like a Palm Tree, which is also independent and inviting.
+The “Eccentric Attraction” is like a Palm Tree, which is also independent and inviting.
 Whether a boy or a girl, the Dramatic is the kind of child whose nature will influence the environment around them, according to their mood at the moment.

 Dramatics are tall and have long, straight features.